tanakh/concurrent_revisions/README.md

 # Concurrent Revisions in C++ #

 WARNING!
-This program is in early stage of developing.
+This library is in early stage of developing.
 You should not use.

 # About